ayomidetobi/Health_insurance_analysis/README.md

 ## Charge Split Analysis

 ### Kruskal-Wallis Test for Charge-Split

+Hypotheses:

+- **Null Hypothesis (H0)**: There is no significant difference in central tendencies of the predictor across charge-split

+- **Alternative Hypothesis (H1)**: There is a significant difference in central tendencies of the predictor across charge-split

 | Variable | Chi-squared | df | P-value   | Decision on H0 |
 |----------|-------------|----|-----------|----------------|